Search

 Execution view

-The execution view appears when you launch a workflow or task or select an already completed execution (in, for example, an individual workflow view or individual task view).
+The execution view appears when you launch a workflow or task or select an already completed execution (in, for example, the execution list).

-An execution represents a single run of all or part of a workflow (including sub-workflows or individual tasks).
+An execution represents a single run of all or part of a workflow (including sub-workflows and individual tasks).

 An execution usually represents the run of an entire workflow.
 But, because workflows are composed of tasks (and sometimes sub-workflows) and Flyte caches the outputs of those independently of the workflows in which they participate, it sometimes makes sense to execute a task or sub-workflow independently.